vrooje/ScienceTeamGuide/ZooniverseGuideForScienceTeams.md

 ## <a id="interface_design"></a> Interface Design

-Once the project is under development we'll send round concepts and designs for the main classification interface.
+Once the project is under development we'll send around concepts and designs for the main classification interface.
 The team will require examples of subjects from your data to do this and the requirements the format of this data will be specific to each project.

 ### Example data